Updated on February 9, 2023

 Share on Share on Linkedin

-But Wallonia is not left out.
-Watch out, here comes the Registrar.
+But Wallonia is not to be outdone.
+Look out, here comes the Greffier.
 Frédéric Janssens himself!
 Nobody knew this character.
-Today, no one is unaware of his human qualities: he is described as a demanding leader whose mood swings created a bad climate at work.
-A perfectionist who became a maniac, who humiliated and insulted his staff for trivial mistakes (width of a margin in a document, misuse of the comma...) and who used dubious methods to punish the one he had a crush on (cancellation of leave at the last minute, blocking of an entire department until late in the evening until the problem was solved...), who humiliated in public the staff for the most part.), who humiliated in public and even threw his punch at the staff...
-In addition to the harassment of his subordinates, there is also talk of mismanagement, excessive or "prestige" spending and trips of questionable interest.
-As for example: € 4,646 spent on a round trip to Los Angeles in July 2018, € 4,308 for three days in Montreal and Ottawa in April 2019, € 4,887 for a symposium in Nashville in August 2019, etc. Not bad, right?
+Today, no one is unaware of his human qualities: he is described as a demanding boss whose mood swings created a nasty climate at work.
+A perfectionist who became a maniac, who humiliated and insulted his staff for trivial errors (width of a margin in a document, misuse of commas...) and who used dubious methods to punish those he had the hots for (cancelling leave at the last minute, blocking an entire department until late in the evening until the problem was resolved...).), who humiliated in public and even threw his punch at the staff...
+In addition to harassment of his subordinates, there is also talk of mismanagement, excessive or "prestige" spending and trips of questionable interest.
+Like, for example: €4,646 spent on a round trip to Los Angeles in July 2018, €4,308 for three days in Montreal and Ottawa in April 2019, €4,887 for a conference in Nashville in August 2019, and so on.
+Not bad, eh?